cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

     :language: java
     :lines: 32-

-This application uses a Table with conflict detection at the column level.
+This application uses a Table with conflict detection either at the row level or at the column level.

 A conflict occurs if two transactions that overlap in time modify the same data in a table.
 For example, a flowlet's process method might overlap with a service handler.